Duderzguy123/crabs/README.md

 This read me describes the function of a game called crabs.
 It describes their inputs/outputs and how they work.

 function crabs(): void -> image

-Purpose: Using the drawMap and drawCapt functions it draws the captian and the map over the bg image file included
+-Purpose: Using the drawMap and drawCapt functions it draws the captian and the map over the bg image file included

-Inputs: Nothing
+-Inputs: Nothing

-Outputs: The image of the game
+-Outputs: The image of the game

-Dependencies of function: drawMap() and drawCapt() Example call: crabs
+-Dependencies of function: drawMap() and drawCapt()

+-Example call: crabs

-Side Effects: none
+-Side Effects: none

 function drawCapt(): xCapt(int), yCapt(int), thetaCapt(int), sizeCapt(int) -> vector
 -Purpose: This function draws the Captain using the drawLine functions to connect the points from getCapt